MehmetErtass/MehmetErtass/README.md

-* 📫 How to reach me : Ertasmehmet10@gmail.com or add me Linkedin :)
+* 📫 How to reach me : Ertasmehmet10@gmail.com or https://www.linkedin.com/in/mehmet-ertas-3988071b5/

 * 👯 Open to opportunities.